GEMS: User & roles management

 • Role-based user lists: Create a feature that displays a list of all users associated with a specific role, making it easy for Sales Ops users to review and manage user-role assignments.

-As I settled into my workspace as per usual, I took off on the task of crafting more detailed user flows.
-These digital pathways, born from our brainstorming and ideation sessions, held the promise of offering our Sales Ops users a more seamless and intuitive journey through the complex landscape of GEMS.
+These digital pathways that I created, born from the brainstorming and ideation sessions, held the promise of offering our Sales Ops users a more seamless and intuitive journey through the complex landscape of GEMS.

 These user flows enabled me and my team to spot potential roadblocks and bottlenecks early in the design process, ultimately saving us valuable time and resources in development.